atheiman/dssg/README.md

 # dssg - Django Static Site Generator

 Here we go.
 Second attempt at the static site generator.
-The idea with this one is that Blog posts will be stored in a sqlite db.
-It was way to much work trying to make my own db with basically dicts.